Research in Child Care and Early Learning

 FFN care is especially critical to parents who work early mornings, evenings, overnight or weekends — when most licensed child care programs do not operate — as well as families who do not speak English or who have other special care needs.
 Our research has worked to understand and highlight the contributions and challenges of FFN child care and its contribution in Illinois.

-View Our FFN Report
+View Report